 Q. Which documents are required for application of loan against FD?

 Application form, FD receipt, ESC mandate & cancelled cheque for non-cumulative FDs, etc. may be required when applying for a loan against FD.
 Please note that this is only an indicative list.

 Q. How much loan can one get against their FD?

-Depending upon the respective bank, loan amount may go up to 95% of the deposit amount.
+Depending upon the respective bank, the loan amount may go up to 95% of the deposit amount.

 Q. What is the tenure within which loan taken against FD should be repaid?